KuzmiCz85/website-example/source/components/organisms/cards/README.md

 ## Description

-Group of multiple article preview cards.
+Section with main heading (optional) and group of multiple article preview cards.

 ## Using in other njk templates